BasThomas/basthomas.github.io/cv.md

 Here, I made [Opus](http://deltafhict.github.io/mirror-docs/), a Smart Mirror, making use of technologies such as Leap Motion, Kinect and more.
-This project went through a full cycle, from concepting to realisation.
+This project went through a full cycle, from concepting to realization.

 ## Knowledge